 This species is most often found living outdoors but can be found in bathrooms, wet basements, crawl spaces, and under porches.

 When are cockroaches most active?

 Are cockroaches dangerous?

 Cockroaches can bite but typically don’t.
-They are considered to dangerous but for another reason and that’s because they stop by sewers, dumpsters and trash cans and garbage disposals (along with other suspect areas) before making their way into homes and businesses.
+They are considered to dangerous for another reason, and that’s because they stop by sewers, dumpsters, trash cans, and garbage disposals (along with other suspect areas) before making their way into homes and businesses.